cammoore/414-review-checklists/checklists/js-checklist.md

 ### JS-07: Avoid console.logs

+Get rid of console.log.

-### JS-08: Use JSDoc (TSDoc) comments appropriately.
+### JS-08: Use JSDoc comments appropriately.

 When a comment starts with '/**', it will be processed by JSDoc (or TSDoc).
 Please ensure those comments are appropriate for inclusion.

-Get rid of console.log.

-## Typescript

-### TS-01: Avoid any.

-Can we change the type `any` to something more specific?

-### TS-O2: Use React.FC().

-Use the React.FC type parameterized with the props to express the type of a React component?

 ## ESLint